You are going to sign out in

 email: josh.ransom@prepclasses.org

+I have taught art and music in a variety of school settings (charter, public, private, international, and on my Art Bus) for 20 years.
+Over those 20 years I have had the privilege to inspire, motivate, encourage, challenge, and develop thousands of students ranging from 4 years old to adults.
+Some of the classes I have taught are Elementary Art, Middle School Art, High School Art (Drawing 1, Drawing 2, Sculpture, Pottery & Ceramics), and Adult art classes.
 I am motivated by being around people and I have a passion for expression and communication through art.
-I have taught art and music in a variety of school settings (charter, public, private, international, and on my Art Bus) for 20 years.
-Over those 20 years, I have had the privilege to inspire, motivate, encourage, challenge, and develop thousands of students ranging from 4 years old to adults.
-Some of the classes I have taught are Elementary Art, Middle School Art, High School Art (Drawing 1, Drawing 2, Sculpture, Pottery & Ceramics), and Adult art classes (Sculpture, .
-I would have to say my favorite medium is… all of them :)
+I hold degrees in Art Education and Music Education.
+While there were many things I enjoyed about teaching in a traditional school setting, I thoroughly enjoy working with smaller, more focused groups to share my knowledge, skills, and love of art.
+The past 9 years I have taught in smaller settings, for which is a major reason I decided to teach Art at PREP.

+I still can’t believe I married such a wonderful woman and am a father to 6 amazing kids!
 Our family’s journey has taken us to a variety of places: Texas, Tennessee, Mississippi, Indonesia, and Papua New Guinea.
 We have lived in two international communities and are so grateful for our friends in every continent (except Antarctica!).
 You’ll have to ask me about our overseas experiences, maybe over a cup of coffee!

 Teacher's Classes